Why ‘Eternals’ underperformed—and what it means for Marvel

 Marvel fans are never left hungry for long.
 They have an infinite supply of comic books, digital content, and podcasts to tide them over between MCU projects.
 Lately, though, that in-between time has shrunk to nearly nothing.

 Eternals is the third MCU movie in 2021, with the fourth one, Spider-Man 3, due in about six weeks.
-Before then, fans will be treated to the debut of Jeremy Renner’s Hawkeye, which is literally the fourth MCU series to debut on Disney Plus this past year.
+Before then, fans will be treated to the debut of Jeremy Renner’s Hawkeye, the fourth MCU series to debut on Disney Plus this past year.
 The deluge of premium Marvel projects was already difficult to keep up with for casual fans before this all-new set of interwoven series began trickling out on a new platform.
-Now, it’s more overwhelming than ever.
+Now, it’s just overwhelming.
 Highly acclaimed and widely viewed as new series like WandaVision and Loki have been so far, perhaps Eternals is the first real indication that even Marvel fans have a saturation point.

 Too many heroes at once

-Watching the endless, aggressive marketing push for Eternals—which made it feel as though the film was arriving imminently just about every day of the past six months—casual Marvel fans were left with one question: Who the hell are the Eternals and why do I care?
-The most apt comparison in the MCU is 2014’s Guardians of the Galaxy, another deep cut from the comics, with a whole new team needing introduction.
+Watching the endless, aggressive marketing push for Eternals—which made it feel as though the film was arriving imminently every day of the past six months—casual Marvel fans were left with one question: Who the hell are the Eternals and why do I care?
+The most apt comparison in the MCU is 2014’s Guardians of the Galaxy, another deep cut from the comic books, with a whole new team needing introduction.
 But the most obvious difference between the two—it would take far too long to unpack the tonal differences—is that while Guardians boasted five new heroes, Eternals has a full 10.

 That’s too many!

 Even people who have already seen the movie are likely to have trouble keeping straight which one is Druig (Barry Keoghan) and which one is Gilgamesh (Don Lee) and what powers they have.
-Not to mention that all the powers on hand are so superhero boilerplate as to be scarcely distinguishable from each other.
+Not to mention that all the powers on hand are so superhero boilerplate as to be scarcely distinguishable from one another.
 In one scene, a child in the universe of the movie calls out the similarity between Ikaris (Richard Madden) and Superman.
 In response, Ikaris quips, “I don’t have a cape.”

 If a superhero movie has to hang a lampshade on the samey-ness of its superheroes, perhaps it should consider simply being a different and altogether better superhero movie?